 This model is easy to install and is compatible in vehicles even with deep contouring.
 The handle doubles as the stabiliser bar for vehicles with heavily contoured seat backs.
 As the handle is adjusted toward the seat back (the end where the baby's feet are) it takes up less room than other travel systems.

 Safe-n-Sound Unity ISOFIX model

 The Unity ISOFIX compatible infant carrier is the only infant carrier to date that has been tested and designed for low birth weight and premature infants without restrictive medical conditions.
 It is also the only infant carrier rated to 12 months (as opposed to 6 months for others).
 This dedicated infant restraint clicks from the car into a compatible pram.

 Convertible Child Safety Seats

-All convertible seats sold by RAA Shops are rated to 12 months rearward facing as research shows that best practice is to keep children rearward facing to around this age.
+All convertible seats sold by RAA are rated to at least 12 months rearward facing as research shows that best practice is to keep children rearward facing to around this age.

 More information on convertible child safety seats can be found here.

 A select range of recommended child restraints can be purchased from the RAA Safety Centre at 101 Richmond Road, Mile End.